Prepare for Life at UND

 Start preparing for life at UND after you've been accepted.

 Below are common concerns our international students have.
+For a more in depth list of next steps please visit our Coming to UND page.
 If you have additional questions, please contact the UND International Center.

 On-Campus Housing

 Living on campus is a convenient option for international students.
 UND offers a variety of residence halls or apartment living arrangements.
-Visit the Housing Office website for more information and to apply for housing.
+Visit the Housing & Residence Life Office website for more information and to apply for housing.

 On-Campus Jobs